shalaind/Astroworld/README.md

 ## Lessons I've Learned
 - I've learned to not be afraid of experimenting and trying new things within my code.
-- I was able to reach my mvp ahead of the deadline which gave me able time to tackle a few of my stretch and spend more time on the styling of the app.
+- I was able to reach my mvp ahead of the deadline which gave me ample time to tackle a few of my stretch and spend more time on the styling of the app.

 ## 2.0 features
 - Add functionality to the upload image form